tiwariPC/JMETriggerAnalysis/readme.md

   - [**TICL**](https://github.com/missirol/JMETriggerAnalysis/blob/phase2/Common/python/hltPhase2_JME.py#L885):
-    a wrapper to apply the customization function maintained by HGCal to include TICL in the reconstruction.
+    a wrapper to apply the customization function maintained by HGCal to include TICL in the reconstruction;
+    apply this customization only after the JME customization function.

 * **Example**: create configuration file to run TRK(v06)+TICL+JME HLT-like reconstruction on RAW:
   ```shell